Photo by Tom McCorkle and food styling by Lisa Cherkasky; for The Washington Post

 1 tablespoon maple syrup

 Position the rack in the middle of the oven and preheat to 375 degrees.
 Brush the wells of a muffin tin with oil.
-Spread the nuts on a small, rimmed baking sheet and toast in the oven, about 3 minutes, until toasted and fragrant.
+Then, spread the nuts on a small, rimmed baking sheet and toast in the oven, about 3 minutes, until toasted and fragrant.
 Transfer the nuts to a cutting board, let cool slightly, then finely chop.

 In a medium bowl, whisk together the flour, baking powder, cinnamon, baking soda, salt and nutmeg.

 In a large bowl, whisk together the brown sugar, oil and eggs until well combined.
 Whisk in the applesauce and the vanilla, then stir in the carrots.
-Add the dry ingredients to the wet in two or three batches, mixing each addition until just combined.
+Next, add the dry ingredients to the wet in two or three batches, mixing each addition until just combined.
 Stir in the nuts until just incorporated.

 Scoop the batter into the muffin tin and bake for about 20 minutes, or until a toothpick comes out clean.
 Transfer the muffins in their tin to a wire rack to cool completely, then remove the muffins from the tin.